BarbourLab/lussac/docs/source/modules.rst

 This module takes as a key the name of the category, and as a value a dictionary containing the criteria.
 Each criterion return a value for each unit, and a minimum and/or maximum can be set.

-For some parameters, you can specify the parameters for :code:`wvf_extraction` and :code:`filter` (parameters given to the SpikeInterface method :code:`core.extract_waveforms` and :code:`preprocessing.filter` respectively).
+For some parameters, you can specify the parameters for :code:`wvf_extraction` (parameters given to the SpikeInterface method :code:`core.extract_waveforms`) and :code:`filter` (a list :code:`[freq_min, freq_max]` for Gaussian bandpass filtering).

 - :code:`firing_rate`: returns the mean firing rate of the unit (in Hz).
 - :code:`contamination`: returns the estimated contamination of the unit (between 0 and 1; 0 being pure).
 The :code:`refractory_period = [censored_period, refractory_period]` has to be set (in ms).
 - :code:`amplitude`: returns the mean amplitude of the unit's template (in µV if the recording object can be scaled to µV).
 Optional parameters can be set to the function :code:`spikeinterface.core.get_template_extremum_amplitude`.
 - :code:`SNR`: returns the signal-to-noise ratio of the unit.
 Optional parameters can be set to the function :code:`spikeinterface.qualitymetrics.compute_snrs`
-- :code:`amplitude_std`: returns the standard deviation in the spike amplitudes for the unit.
-Optional parameters can be set to the function :code:`spikeinterface.postprocessing.compute_spike_amplitudes`
+- :code:`sd_ratio`: returns the standard deviation in the spike amplitudes for the unit divided by the standard deviation on the same channel.
+Optional parameters can be set to the function :code:`spikeinterface.postprocessing.compute_spike_amplitudes` as a dictionary with key :code:`spike_amplitudes_kwargs`.
+Optional parameters can be set to the function :code:`spikeinterface.qualitymetrics.compute_sd_ratio` as a dictionary with key :code:`sd_ratio_kwargs`.
 - :code:`ISI_portion`: Returns the fraction (between 0 and 1) of inter-spike intervals inside a time range. the :code:`range = [min_t, max_t]` has to be set (in ms).